programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 {% include figure.html filename="captain-white-diary.jpeg" alt="Visual description of figure image" caption="Figure 8.
 A page from Captain White's diary" %}

 1\.
 Create another new cell in your notebook, paste in the code below and run it.
 It will:
-+ Set the url of the image to transcribe.
++ Set the URL of the image to transcribe.
+To transcribe a different image found on-line you have permission to use, change the URL inside the "" to the URL of that image.
 (See line 9 for reference.
 Line numbers are visible in Google Colab and noted in some program comments.)
-+ Call Azure using computervision_client with the URL.
++ Call Azure using computervision_client with the URL of the image.
+The URL of the image is passed to Azure's application programming interface (API) to tell Azure to download the image to process it for handwriting recognition.
 (Line 12)
 + Read the results line by line.
 (Lines 22-26)
 + If successful, print the text of each line as well as the coordinates of a rectangle in the image where the text is located.
 (Lines 29-33)